bvpelt/frontend/README.md

 See [Nodejs](https://nodejs.org/en/) for a description howto install nodejs on the environment.

 ## Bower
 Bower is used to manage dependencies between all packages used in the project.
 Install bower, using an account with sufficient privileges.
+This only has to be done once to setup the developer environment on a specific system.
+Once bower is installed globally every user can use it.

 ```
 [root@pluto ~]# npm install -g bower